 - Mental health programs

 Diversion programs are typically offered to non-violent offenders with little or no criminal history.
 Contact our Clearwater criminal defense firm to find out if you are eligible for a diversion/ intervention program.

 BENEFITS OF INTERVENTION PROGRAMS:

-The State Attorneys’ office in most jurisdictions are particularly motivated to divert first time offenders in an effort to reduce the amount of cases that are ultimately prosecuted.
+The State Attorneys’ office in most jurisdictions are particularly motivated to divert first time offenders in an effort to reduce the number of cases that are ultimately prosecuted.
 This benefits the State by saving money and also benefits our clients by giving them an opportunity to have the charges dismissed.
 After successful completion of the program, an individual may then apply for sealing and expunction.

 WHAT TO EXPECT IN A DIVERSION PROGRAM:

-As a condition of most diversion programs, you will be required to pay a certain amount of money either towards restitution (if it is an issue in your case), fines and/or the cost of supervision.
+As a condition of most diversion programs, you will be required to pay a certain amount of money either towards restitution (if it is an issue in your case), fines, and/or the cost of supervision.
 Additionally, you may be required to do community service hours.
-Depending on the type of charge, you may have other conditions such as: shoplifter’s awareness course, anger management, mental health treatment, alcohol or drug treatment or AA/ NA meetings.
+Depending on the type of charge, you may have other conditions such as shoplifter’s awareness course, anger management, mental health treatment, alcohol or drug treatment, or AA/ NA meetings.

 HOW TO FIND OUT IF YOU ARE ELIGIBLE:

 The Clearwater criminal defense attorneys at the Law Offices of Powers Sellers & Finkelstein, PLC have over 30 years combined experience defending criminal cases in the state of Florida.
 We represent individuals in Largo, Clearwater, Palm Harbor, Tampa Bay, St. Petersburg, and many other surrounding cities.
 Call 727-531-2926 for a free case evaluation to find out if you may be eligible for a pre-trial intervention or diversion program.